Gameslinx/Parallax-Continued/README.md

 Any issues?
 You can reach me on Discord (linked in my Patreon description) or the KSP forums as 'Gameslinx'.
 I go by 'Linx' anywhere else.

+## Recommended Mods
+Mods that are fully compatible with and enhance the visual experience when installed with Parallax:
+ - Deferred (Improves surface reflections)
+ - Scatterer (Atmospheric scattering)
+ - Environmental Visual Enhancements (EVE) or EVE Volumetrics (Clouds, rain)

 ## List of Supported Planet Packs
 "Author Contacted" means not currently supported, but I've reached out to the author to help get upgrading existing configs started
 |Planet Pack Name|Compatibility Status